Easily manage all your Midjourney creations with the tools and features on your Organize page!

 After selecting, a bulk actions pop-up will appear at the bottom of your screen.
 This pop-up shows the number of images selected and presents several action options.

-You can download images directly, or click the More button for additional actions such as adding or removing from folders, publishing or unpublishing, hiding or unhiding, and liking or unliking.
+You can download images directly, or click the More button for additional actions such as liking or unliking, adding or removing from trash, making private or public, and adding or removing from folders.